EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### IoT Hub

-The IoT Hub is a cloud access service provided by EnOS for device access.
+The IoT Hub is a cloud access service provided by EnOS™ for device access.
 A smart device can establish a secure two-way link with the cloud IoT Hub through the mainstream Internet of Things protocol (MQTT protocol) to quickly build an IoT project or application.

 ## J